 Director of the Lesotho Boston Health Alliance

 AAFPs Center for International Initiatives.
 He spent a sabbatical year in Budapest, Hungary in 1995 where he received a special citation from the mayor of Budapest.
 He taught the first ALSO courses in Jordan and Pakistan.
-Dr. Jack has served as a consultant to USAID, the World Bank, the US Department of State and the Rockefeller and Kellogg Foundations on the development of family medicine in Lesotho, Albania, Jordan, Romania, and Vietnam.
+Dr. Jack has served as a consultant to USAID, the World Bank, the US Department of State, and the Rockefeller and Kellogg Foundations on the development of family medicine in Lesotho, Albania, Jordan, Romania, and Vietnam.

 Kristin Shaw is the senior program manager for the Boston University Global Health Collaborative (GHC).
 Kristin provides strategic guidance and financial oversight for GHC’s health system strengthening projects in Lesotho and SE Asia.
 She is also an adjunct professor in the Boston University School of Public Health, teaching “Financial Management for Global Health Programs.”
-Kristin received a MPH from Boston University and a Bachelor’s Degree in International Health from Georgetown University.
+Kristin received an MPH from Boston University and a Bachelor’s Degree in International Health from Georgetown University.
 Before joining GHC, Kristin worked on the global operations team at Google.

-Chelsea Marie McGuire, MD is a third year family medicine resident at Boston University and recently joined the LeBoHa team working with the FMSTP registrars on developing and implementing individual scholarly research projects.
+Chelsea Marie McGuire, MD is a third-year family medicine resident at Boston University and recently joined the LeBoHa team working with the FMSTP registrars on developing and implementing individual scholarly research projects.
 She was awarded her Doctor of Medicine with Distinction in Research from Albert Einstein College of Medicine of Yeshiva University.